The name of the Club shall be the Northern King Charles Spaniel Club.

 £8.00 single £10.00 joint £14.00 overseas

 The appropriate amount is payable in full upon election to membership.
 Subsequent annual subscriptions shall be due on 1st January each year.
 Any member whose subscription is unpaid after 1st February shall be considered in arrears and shall not enjoy any of the privileges of membership.
 They shall not be entitled to compete for any special prize offered to members of the Club or to vote in ballots or at meetings and shall (unless reason to the contrary be given to the satisfaction of the Committee) be deleted from the list of members.
-Acceptance back onto the list of members will be dependent upon a new application.
+Acceptance back onto the list of members will be dependant upon a new application.

 6.0 ELECTION OF OFFICERS AND MEMBERS OF COMMITTEE.